nem0/lumixengine_html/README.md

-# lumixengine_html
-HTML rendering plugin for Lumix Engine
+# HTML/CSS rendering plugin for Lumix Engine

-Work in progress, not usable at all at the moment.
+**Work in progress, not really usable at all at the moment.**